-D. oxyphylla Turcz., photo by A. Popovkin
+Ditassa oxyphylla, photo by A. Popovkin.

-Herbaceous or suffrutescent twining vines, 1-5 m long, rarely (sub-) shrubs; latex white.
 Stems pubescent, tomentose or glabrous, indument translucent, occasionally yellow or brown; bark commonly corky at base.
 Leaves strongly ascending; blades linear, elliptic to obovate, or obdeltoid, cuneate, rounded to subcordate at base, usually with 2, rarely up to 5 colleters, often strongly revolute and pubescent.
 Inflorescences subaxillary, alternating at nodes, 1-17-flowered, umbellate, occasionally basally dichasial, pedunculate or subsessile.
 Calyx lobes ovate, oblong or lanceolate; corolla rotate, campanulate, cyathiform or urceolate, mostly white or cream, adaxially with verrucose or barbate trichomes on lobes and sinuses, the lobes oblong, lanceolate, ovate or triangular; gynostegial corona of 5 free or rarely basally fused, staminal lobes, sometimes absent, usually differentiated from base of anthers into an outer and an inner lobule; gynostegium usually sessile, style-head umbonate to capitate, rarely rostrate; anthers erect; corpusculum narrowly ovoid, obovoid or oblong, smaller than the pollinia.
 Fruit of one, rarely two follicles, narrowly fusiform, obclavate or narrowly oblong, rarely ovate-lanceolate (occasionally with basal swelling), with a distinct beak.
 Seeds few per follicle, oblong to ovate, usually wingless, comose.

 Distinctive features: Similar to Metastelma but distinguished by the ascending leaves often with revolute margins, the biseriate corona, and the often basally swollen, strongly beaked follicles.

-Distribution: A South American genus with about 140 species, distributed from Colombia to northern Argentina and Uruguay; open plant formations; 100-3,000 m.
+Distribution: A South American genus with ~140 species, distributed from Colombia to northern Argentina and Uruguay, ~105 species reported as twining vines; open plant formations; 100-3,000 m.